mme022/gpt3-writer-starter/README.md

-# buildspace
+# Web3 Tax Buddy

 ### Welcome 👋

-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This is going to be my personal tax consultant for crypto freelance in Portugal.
+It is based on the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.